geniusisme/STcppSyntax/readme.md

 Usage
 -----

 Create folder "C++" in your plugins folder, and pull this repo there.
 Then restrart all copies of Sublime.
 You will end up with syntax highlighting in your c++ files and with extracted symbols in your projects.
 Some highlighting features needs special threatment, so standard color schemes will not highlight everything this plugin provides.

-Soon the example tmTheme will be provided.
+To highlight type names, use following selectors in .tmTheme:

+entity.name.type-of, entity.name.type